Welding Repair: 5 Easy Steps For Beginners

 Welding training at PTTI

 Selecting the correct abrasive grit is a critical step.
 Contrary to the misconception that coarser abrasives are always faster, it’s essential to consider the material and finish requirements.
 Using overly aggressive abrasives can remove excess material, damage the surface, and complicate visual inspections.
-A balanced approach to welding work, choosing the correct grit for the task, ensures efficiency and minimizes the need for rework.
+A balanced approach to welding work, choosing the correct grit for the task, ensures efficiency and minimises the need for rework.

 5. Select the Right Abrasive Profile